Ex-Ulster back Piutau set for Tonga's Ireland game

 |Coverage: Listen to live commentary on BBC Radio 5 Live Sports Extra, BBC Radio Ulster, BBC Sounds and online; follow text commentary on the BBC Sport website and app.

-Tonga's Charles Piutau says he's looking forward facing former Ulster team-mates when he makes his World Cup debut against Ireland on Saturday.
+Tonga's Charles Piutau says he's looking forward to facing former Ulster team-mates when he makes his World Cup debut against Ireland on Saturday.

-The 31-year-old full-back played with Ireland trio Stuart McCloskey, Iain Henderson and Rob Herring during a two-year spell at Kingspan Stadium.
+The full-back played with Ireland trio Stuart McCloskey, Iain Henderson and Rob Herring during a two-year spell at Kingspan Stadium.

 "It feels weird that some of the guys I'll be playing against were part of that team, so it should be good fun."

-The former Wasps and Auckland Blues player was a fans favourite as an utility back for Ulster before moving to Bristol in 2018.
+The former Wasps and Auckland Blues player was a fans' favourite as an utility back for Ulster before moving to Bristol in 2018.

-"The chant (Stand Up For the Ulstermen) always comes to mind running out of the tunnel - the guys that were there, they were awesome and made me feel welcome," added Piutau.
+"The chant [Stand Up For the Ulstermen] always comes to mind running out of the tunnel - the guys that were there, they were awesome and made me feel welcome," added Piutau.

 - World Cup debut would be 'unbelievable' - Casey